CSCfi/csc-user-guide/docs/cloud/rahti/images/creating.md

 ## Using the Source to Image mechanism

-OpenShift allows to build and deploy code without writting a `Dockerfile`.
+OpenShift allows to build and deploy code without writing a `Dockerfile`.
 This is called Source to Image or `s2i`.
 For example, use the official python sample code:

 ```bash
 $ oc new-app https://github.com/OpenShiftDemos/os-sample-python.git